DominikBarys/Huffman_Coding/README.md

 # Huffman coding program

 ## Description
-A program for encoding and then decoding files such as: txt, bmp, png, mp3, mp4 and other similar files.
+A program for encoding and then decoding files such as: txt, bmp, png, mp3, mp4 and other similar files by using Huffman coding method.
-The program uses the Huffman method for this.
 After the encoding operation it generates the dictionary file (that is later used for decoding) and encoded file in binary format.
 To decode an encoded file, enter the encoded file and the previously generated dictionary on the program input.

 ##